PMR2/pmr2.buildout/README.rst

 -----------------------------------------

 Assuming the `Develop` section was followed, the test server should have successfully been installed and running in the foreground.
-Point your browser to the location (should be http://localhost:8280/).
+Point a browser to the location (should be http://localhost:8280/).
 Follow the instructions on that page to create the default Plone site (if default credentials are used, it should be admin/admin for login/password).